HeXuPKU/SPAGRM.github.io/docs/Step 2a Preprocessing.md

                                 MAF_interval = c(0.0001, 0.0005, 0.001, 0.005, 0.01, 0.05, 0.1, 0.2, 0.3, 0.4, 0.5)))
 ```

-- ResidMatFile: required.
+- `ResidMatFile`: required.
 A path to the ResidMat file.
-- SparseGRMFile: required.
+- `SparseGRMFile`: required.
 A path to the sparse GRM file.
-- PairwiseIBDFile: required.
+- `PairwiseIBDFile`: required.
 A path to the pairwise IBD file.
-- control: optional. `control` is to specify a list of parameters for controlling the association testing process.
+- `control`: optional. `control` is to specify a list of parameters for controlling the association testing process.
-  - MaxQuantile/MinQuantile/OutlierRatio: we use these three parameters to divide model residuals into outliers and non-outliers.
+  - `MaxQuantile`/`MinQuantile`/`OutlierRatio`: we use these three parameters to divide model residuals into outliers and non-outliers.
 The interquartile range (IQR) is defined as $MaxQuantile - MinQuantile$; The interval of outlier detection is defined as $[MinQuantile - OutlierRatio \times IQR, MaxQuantile + OutlierRatio \times IQR]$ which divides model residuals into non-outliers and outliers.
-    - MaxQuantile: optional.
+    - `MaxQuantile`: optional.
 Upper quantile, ranging from 0 to 1. (default=0.75)
-    - MinQuantile: optional.
+    - `MinQuantile`: optional.
 Lower quantile, ranging from 0 to 1. (default=0.25)
-    - OutlierRatio: optional.
+    - `OutlierRatio`: optional.
 Multiples of IQR, more than 0. (default=1.5)
-  - ControlOutlier: optional.
+  - `ControlOutlier`: optional.
 If TRUE, we will control the proportion of outliers $\leq$ 10% to remain computational efficiency. (default=TRUE)
-  - MaxNuminFam： optional.
+  - `MaxNuminFam`： optional.
 Control the family size $\leq$ `MaxNuminFam` to remain computational efficiency. (default=5)
-  - MAF_interval: optional. we divide the minor allele frequency (MAF) region into several intervals and pre-calculate joint distributions of genotypes at each MAF cutoff.
+  - `MAF_interval`: optional. we divide the minor allele frequency (MAF) region into several intervals and pre-calculate joint distributions of genotypes at each MAF cutoff.

 **Example:**